gophercloud/gophercloud/docs/MIGRATING.md

 - `openstack/compute/v2/extensions/schedulerhints`

-  `SchedulerHintOpts` has been moved to `openstack/compute/v2/servers` and renamed to `SchedulerHints`.
+  `SchedulerHints` has been moved to `openstack/compute/v2/servers` and renamed to `SchedulerHintOpts`.
 This is now a required argument of `servers.Create`.

 - `openstack/compute/v2/extensions/serverusage`